jeamon/eprocessor/README.md

 * For local testing.
 Make sure backend service is Up.
 Then run the eprocessor tool from the command line

 ```
-# Running the eprocessor from the source code
+# Running the eprocessor from the source code with mention of source url and api url and api key options
 ~$ go run eprocessor.go -source http://localhost:8080/data.csv -api http://127.0.0.1:8080/records -key my-key

+# Running the eprocessor from the source code with mention of source url and api url and api key and save flag options
+~$ go run eprocessor.go -source http://localhost:8080/data.csv -api http://127.0.0.1:8080/records -key my-key -save

 # Running the eprocessor on windows from the executable file (for linux - set the permission on it before)
 ~$ eprocessor.exe -source http://localhost:8080/data.csv -api http://127.0.0.1:8080/records -key my-key